biplav-s/covid19-info/paper/README.md

 *(1) and (2) are basically to follow the Hierarchical (chain of command) model to solve the problem.*

 3. Homeless/ Migrants, be given a proper place at a temporary shelter and food by following rules as per social distancing.
+There can also be multiple foodbanks to keep up with their needs.
+Foodbanks can have multiple telephone numbers like- 1800-STD-FOOD (3663).
+Here STD can be area telephone code for delhi(011), mumbai(022) etc. (This is only an idea.
+Countries and their respective states can do whatever they can do best for the same.
+This information should be available on multiple places like the website of Ministry/ Dept of Health or the contact tracing App)
 [Example of Los Angeles Homeless coronavirus care.](https://laist.com/2020/03/13/los-angeles-homeless-coronaviurs-covid.php) [March 13, 2020]